anthonyhann/mcp-prompt-server-go/README.en.md

 ---

+**💡 Tip**: If you like this project, please give it a ⭐️!
+Feel free to submit Issues or join discussions.

+---

 ## 🙏 Acknowledgments

 - Original Node.js version: [gdli6177/mcp-prompt-server](https://github.com/gdli6177/mcp-prompt-server)
+- Upgraded Node.js version: [joesseesun/mcp-prompt-server](https://github.com/joeseesun/mcp-prompt-server)
 - Model Context Protocol (MCP)
 - All contributors and user feedback

----

 **💡 Tip**: If you like this project, please give it a ⭐️!
-Feel free to submit Issues or join discussions if you have any questions.
+Feel free to submit Issues or join discussions.